Self-funded Residencies at no.w.here

 Sound and Music promotes challenging contemporary music and sound art through a range of projects, incorporating live events, learning, artist development, and digital platforms.
 We embrace complexity and risk-taking and invite the audience to listen in new ways.
 Embedded, Sound and Music’s artist development programme, partners a selection of ambitious artists with pioneering arts organisations and ensembles in the UK.
 This rolling programme encourages professional development for artists alongside the opportunity to create new work in close collaboration with high quality partners over a sustained period.

-Current Embedded residency artist: Fari Bradley
+Past Embedded residency artist: Fari Bradley

 An Iranian musician and sound artist in London, Fari Bradley performs Indian classical and improv sound.
 She also DJs little known fringe genres and creates electronic circuits and installations for art exhibitions, films and live solo and group performances e.g. at Institute of Contemporary Arts, Barbican and Glastonbury.
 She was the commissioned artist at the V&A Museum and twice at London Mela.
 Fari also produces and presents Six Pillars to Persia, a programme about Iranian arts and culture, and Free Lab Radio, a sonics and dance music show on arts-radio station Resonance 104.4FM.
 Fari's sound sculptures and installations are rooted in an interest in electronics, the environment, musicality and history.
 She has exhibited at The Prince's Galleries, Raven Row and The Studio, Harley Street.
 Her short films have been screened at Frieze Art Fair, Screen on the Green, the Oxo Tower and so on.